The 2025 CWAS "David Malin Awards"

 All still images must be submitted as digital files via a dedicated web site that can be accessed at this myphotoclub web page.
 For judging purposes, still images must be submitted as JPG files with the longest side having a dimension no greater than 4,950 pixels.
 All images must be in Adobe 1998 RGB colour space and will be judged using a calibrated monitor.
 Similarly, winning images will be printed from the files as-received, so it would be prudent for entrants to calibrate their monitors if possible.
 It does make a difference.
 Click here for an example of a very detailed set of calibration procedures for all platforms.
 For Mac users, a useful monitor calibration program can be found under "Monitors" in System Preferences, and the ideal solution for monitor calibration is a stand-alone device such as the Spyderexpress.

-A selection of the finest astrophotographs received will be professionally printed courtesy of Sunstudios and exhibited for the entire year at the CSIRO Parkes Observatory's Visitors Centre.
-In addition, a second set will tour the country in a travelling exhibition, organised by the Museum of Applied Arts and Sciences, to selected venues across Australia.
+A selection of the finest astrophotographs received will be professionally printed courtesy of Make Prints and exhibited for the entire year at the CSIRO Parkes Observatory's Visitors Centre.
+In addition, a second set will tour the country in a travelling exhibition, organised by the Powerhouse Museum, to selected venues across Australia.

 There is a limit of five (5) entries per category per photographer.
 All photographs must have been taken no more than 2 years before the closing date of entry, and no re-entries from previous DMA competitions will be accepted.
 All entries must be submitted in electronic form via the MyPhotoClub submissions web site.
 The entrants must provide brief details of the equipment, exposure times, processing, and where relevant, the location where the image was taken.